andrewdisley/realchange-cms/hugo/content/get-involved/_index.md

     * Evaluating the impact of grants on people who are homeless

-    * Become an 'ambassador' within your network or community to let others know how they can get involved
+    * Become an 'ambassador' within your network or community

-    Everyone is invited to join the Action Group, whether you are have experience of homelessness yourself, work for an organisation or are new to the whole issue.
-Email info@realchangeoldham.co.uk to find out when the next meeting is.
+    If you want to pitch in and help make Real Change happen, contact us at
+    <mailto:info@realchangeoldham.co.uk> and come along to the next meeting of
+    the coordinating 'Action Group'.
   heading: Help organise the campaign
 ---